container.name, container.image.name, and friends with no extra wiring.

 vector.yaml next to your docker-compose.yml.
 Replace <your-rootprint> with

-your Rootprint base URL and <your-ingest-token> with the API key you copied in step 1.Add the Vector service to your compose file
+your Rootprint base URL and <your-ingest-token> with the API key.Add the Vector service to your compose file

 Drop this service alongside your existing ones.
 The Vector container reads every other